At SuperPro, we innovate

 Tangential grease grooves in head

 The tangential grease grooves in the heads of shackle bushes reduce the friction between the head of the bush and the shackle plates.
 The grooves store grease, which is smeared around the mating surfaces when the spring shackles rotate, forming a lubrication boundary layer.
-This has the effect of minimising head friction and reducing noise.
+This has the effect of minimizing head friction and reducing noise.

 Research and Development